 Director’s responsibilities

-Company directors have a number of legal and financial responsibilities to attend to, and more administration to deal with than self employed people.
+Company directors have a number of legal and financial responsibilities and more administration to deal with than self-employed people.

 An accountant can help

-Most limited company directors appoint an accountant to deal with their tax affairs, and to deal with HMRC and Companies House.
+Most limited company directors appoint an accountant to deal with their tax affairs, HMRC, and Companies House.
 A good accountant will save you time and money.

 How many directors should a company have?

 A limited company can be formed with just a sole director.
-Since the implementation of the Companies Act 2006, the company secretary is an optional appointment.
+Since the implementation of the Companies Act 2006, the company secretary has been an optional appointment.

 Incorporation provides a professional image

-In some cases, having a limited company can provide a ‘professional’ appearance for your business.
-It may also be a mandatory requirement in some industries, or required by virtue of a contract.
+In some cases, having a limited company can give your business a ‘professional’ appearance.
+It may also be a mandatory requirement in some industries or required by virtue of a contract.

 Limited vs. PLC

-Private limited companies cannot offer their shares for sale on the stockmarket – although public limited companies (PLCs) can.
+Private limited companies cannot sell their shares on the stock market – although public limited companies (PLCs) can.

 Before you start

-You can read more about the steps involved in the limited company incorporation process here, and also a good legal overview of all the main business structures.
+You can read more about the steps involved in the limited company incorporation process here and a good legal overview of all the main business structures.

-• You can set up a company online via Companies House or a formations agent.
-The process is fairly straightforward, and costs from as little as £13.
+- You can set up a company online via Companies House or a formation agent.
+The process is fairly straightforward and costs as little as £50.

-• If you require some help with the incorporation process, find out about our long-term company formations partner, here.
+- If you need help with the incorporation process, find out about our long-term company formation partner here.

-When making the choice of business structure, you should always consult a professional, as each business has different needs.
+When choosing a business structure, you should always consult a professional, as each business has different needs.

-There is no ‘right’ or ‘wrong’ business structure to use -it all depends on what you do, your financial situation, the industry you are in, and how large your operation is likely to become.
+There is no ‘right’ or ‘wrong’ business structure—it all depends on what you do, your financial situation, the industry you are in, and how large your operation is likely to become.